 One of the most popular uses of hydraulics in lifts is the scissor lift.
 You’ll see scissor lifts in factories, on construction sites, or even in some home repairs.
 The scissors lift has an accordion-style mechanism to lift people, equipment, or even automobiles several stories high.
 The power of hydraulics makes this possible.

 For mechanics working under a car, trust in your car lift is incredibly important.
 A faulty lift creates a huge safety hazard.
 Hydraulic power enables a car lift to elevate thousands of pounds easily.
 Car lifts come in all sizes, from those that lift passenger vehicles to those that lift large work vehicles, and they all use hydraulics.

 For those working on utility lines or high lighting, lots of time is spent in a cherry picker.
 Of course, safety is a prime concern, as is a smooth raise and lower action.
 Hydraulic power not only allows this raising and lowering to happen, it allows for a controlled motion.

 Another unique use of hydraulics to lift is in dumbwaiters.
 Dumbwaiters are used to transport food, cutlery, and raw materials in restaurants, hotels, supermarkets, and even in some homes.
 Hydraulics allow these transport devices to operate smoothly and efficiently.

 When you’re putting your trust in hydraulic aerial equipment, you want to know it’s the very best.
-Our purpose built hydraulic cylinders are designed for your specific equipment and specific task, so can rest easy know your lift is operating safely and efficiently.
-Contact us with your questions, or fill out this form to request more information about our products and process.
+Our custom hydraulic cylinders are designed for your specific equipment and specific task, so can rest easy know your lift is operating safely and efficiently.
+Contact us with your questions.